jsdoc2md/gulp-jsdoc-to-markdown/README.md

 ```

 ##Warning
-Currently, due to way file names are significant in jsdoc `@module` tag behaviour, use of this plugin with input containing multiple modules can cause explosions.
+Currently, due to the way file names are significant in jsdoc `@module` tag behaviour, use of this plugin with input containing multiple modules can cause explosions.
 Investigating a solution.
 With all other input it's fine.
-If you're documenting multiple modules use a gulp task consuming jsdoc-to-markdown directly, as in [this example](https://github.com/75lb/jsdoc-to-markdown#as-a-gulp-plug-in).
+If you're documenting multiple modules, use a gulp task like [this one](https://github.com/75lb/jsdoc-to-markdown#as-a-gulp-plug-in).

 *documented by [jsdoc-to-markdown](https://github.com/75lb/jsdoc-to-markdown)*